-How you set up your remarketing campaign depends largely on your business goals and the types of customers that you want to reach.
-To help you meet your goals, we've included some tips and suggestions below to keep in mind as you set up your remarketing campaign.
+How you set up your user lists depends largely on your business goals and the types of customers that you want to reach.

 Showcase different product categories

 Jane owns an online clothing store and would like to show remarketing ads to customers shopping for women's apparel that are different from the ads she wants to show to customers shopping for men's apparel.
-She creates an ad that appears for customers who browsed her "Women's Apparel" page, as well as a different ad for customers that browsed the "Men's Apparel" page.
+Jane creates an ad that appears for customers who browsed her "Women's Apparel" page and a different ad for customers that browsed the "Men's Apparel" page.

 Appeal to visitors who didn't convert